Written by Stephanie Grunewald, PhD

 - Schedule wind-down time at least one hour before bed.

 - Avoid napping!

 If anything in this blog sounds familiar and you have been struggling with your sleep, please contact us today.
-Stephanie Grunewald, PhD has advanced training in Cognitive Behavioral Therapy for Insomnia (CBT-I) and is here and ready to help you start the process of getting consistent sleep.
+We are here and ready to help you start the process of getting consistent sleep.